Mekino05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a shell script that adds the two numbers stored in the enviroment variables WATER and STIR and prints the result.
-WATER is in base water.
-STIR is in base stir. the result should be in base bestchol
+write a script that displays the result of BREATH to the power LOVE.
+BREATH and LOVE are environment variables. the script should display the result, followed by a new line